 For example, in 2011, landlords in Saskatchewan felt the negative impact when almost one in four residents left the province to find employment in other provinces and territories.
 In contrast, landlords and real estate agents noticed a sizeable boom in rental inquiries and potential home buyers, particularly in areas where jobs were plentiful.
 This was the case in B.C. in 2014, when home sales activity increased by 15% in one year, as well as in Fort McMurray, AB, between the years of 2009 to 2014 when oil prices were strong and robust before OPEC chose to flood the oil market (and suppress oil prices) in November 2014, and the devastating fires in May 2016 decimated the city’s real estate market.

-As the report authors state, the examination of these trends is integral to understanding different economic cycles in Canada, over time since interprovincial migration trends have a profound effect on various sectors in the Canadian economy.
+As the report authors state, the examination of these migration trends is integral to understanding different economic cycles in Canada, over time since interprovincial migration trends have a profound effect on various sectors in the Canadian economy.

 More foreign-born residents, as well